Optimal Design under Interference, Homophily, and Robustness Trade-offs: A practical consideration on trade-off parameters

 we define $\eta= \hat{\beta}^T V^T L V \hat{\beta}$, $\kappa = \| S_\varepsilon \|_{q}$, where $S_\varepsilon$ is the sample covariance matrix of the $\varepsilon$ residuals.
 In particular, a simple and general approach is to specify candidate potential outcome models, such as those linear in some covariates, for example.
 Then, one could try different hyperparameter configurations and select the ones that minimize a prespecified loss.

-The regression approach is now reminiscent of the covariate-balancing formalization in \citep{harshaw2024balancing}.
+The regression approach is now reminiscent of the covariate balancing formalization in \citep{harshaw2024balancing}.
 We also point the reader to the discussion in \citep{basse2018model} addressing the specification of a similar parameter in their framework.

 Ultimately, the strength of our framework lies in its adaptability.
 Much like the Gram-Schmidt Walk algorithm in \cite{harshaw2024balancing}, our approach does not prescribe a rigid estimation protocol.
 Instead, it provides a structured yet flexible methodology that practitioners can tailor to their specific experimental context, whether by refining parameter estimates through machine learning, incorporating alternative homophily metrics, or integrating auxiliary data sources.
 This adaptability ensures that domain experts can efficiently explore trade-offs and arrive at designs that balance interference, homophily, and robustness in a principled manner.